Shifts & Tasks

 Access Pass & Check-in

-We release your Access Pass for the festival after June 10th.
+We release your Access Pass for the festival after the cancellation deadline.
 You will find it available for download in RUBY under your profile.
 We will exchange your Access Pass for a partout wristband when you check into Volunteer Check-in.

 We will point out when the Access Pass can be downloaded.

 Volunteer Check-in takes place at Falen 177, The check-in, which is located just one way further out than the passage up to the Main Entrance.
 Follow the signs.

 There is also a map on your Access Pass, where Volunteer Check-in is marked.

 We will share information about Volunteer Check-in when the volunteer registration for Tinderbox 2020 is open.

 The wristband is personal and is therefore put on your wrist at check-in.
 You cannot pick up your wristband without getting it on.
 If you work in the healthcare sector where you are not allowed to wear wristbands at work we just need to see some ID on this.
 Then you can cut it off and we will give you a new one when you come again 🙂

 When you show up for your shifts, you must have checked in and picked up your wristband!
 So be sure to check-in in due time before your shifts.

 To ensure that all volunteers on shift can enter the site fast and easy, we have provided an entrance specific for volunteers in the Main Entrance.
 However, this must only be used when you have shifts during the festival.
 If you are done with all your shifts when the festival begins, you must use the Main Entrance